clekstro/ember-class-counter/README.md

 this approach in their [ember-test-selectors](https://github.com/simplabs/ember-test-selectors) addon.

-To test this out, I didn't use the built-in dummy app, but instead had used `npm link` with another dummy project I had laying around.
+To see this in action, run the dummy app at `tests/dummy` and visit http://localhost:4200 (or another port if you specify it).

 ## Installation